The Ultimate List of Hacker Movies You Should Watch

 Movie Plot

-Algorithm (2014) is a movie about a freelance computer hacker discovers a mysterious government computer program.
+Algorithm (2014) is a movie about a freelance computer hacker who discovers a mysterious government computer program.
 He breaks into the program and is thrust into a revolution.

 Hacker Tactics Demonstrated